threader/AltanOS/Readme.md

 N.B: Uninstalling TinyWall while configured to block an application or default settings will lead to connection blocking even after uninstall!

-N.B: Malwarebytes and Spybot Antibeacon.
-Antibeacon modifies the host file and Malwarebytes believes this is host file hijacking.
+N.B: Malwarebytes and Spybot AntiBeacon.
+AntiBeacon modifies the host file and Malwarebytes believes this is host file hijacking.

 Tested on Windows 10 and Windows 11.

-A bit of topology.

-The following files can run standalone if needed:
+# The following files can run standalone if needed:
 * harden-AltanOS.cmd
 * harden.reg 				- ofc
 * pkgs-prep.ps1
 * schedule-tasks.ps1

-The following packages are installed:
+# The following packages are installed:
 * VCLibs
 * NET.CoreRuntime
 * NET.Native